 This brings to mind the European Union’s General Data Protection Regulation (GDPR) which gives people the right to remove their personal data, therefore anonymizing it to marketers.
 Then came the California Consumer Privacy Act (CCPA) with its own privacy protections.
 And most recently, there’s been talk about the loss of third-party cookies.

-Maybe it was just a matter of time.
+Something like MPP was just a matter of time.

 Is the open rate dead?